saddle_art2

 .

-When I found out a childhood friend was getting married, I decided I wanted to do something special for her.
-From me, loved one’s usually get quilts as wedding presents or baby gifts however, if you’re my niece or nephew at some point you will get a quilt as well.
-My current niece/nephew scorecard is six done and six still to go (… so much still to do).
+When I found out a childhood friend was getting married, I decided to do something special for her.
+From me, loved one’s usually get quilts as wedding presents.
+A baby gift.
+However, if you’re my niece or nephew at some point you will get a quilt as well.
+My current niece/nephew scorecard is six quilts done and six quilts still to go.
+With this project being for a childhood friend I really wanted to do something that I’ve never done before, like a signature quilt.
+This was the perfect opportunity to make one since we were going to have a bridal shower for her.

 I completed the blocks before her shower and it was a hit!
 The blocks were signed by the guests and now all I had to do was put the quilt together.
+I actually created a blog post where I talk about this, to read more about that click here.

 .